Dog dementia aggression is common in senior dogs, especially after the age of 14.

 By so doing, you will be helping the dog through all the confusion that comes with dementia.

 Exercise and play

-Your dog is definitely going to experience difficulties trying to keep up with the usual play and exercise/ However, this does not mean you should refrain from practice or play.
+Your dog will experience difficulties trying to keep up with the usual play and exercise.
+However, this does not mean you should refrain from practice or play.

-Avoid reorganizing the house
+Avoid reorganizing the house.

 This may cause aggression whenever he does not find what he is looking for, for example, his bet or bowl.